 In terms of smell, cat’s dislike the smell of rue, curry plant, rosemary, lavender & pennyroyal, Coleus Canina and lemon thyme.

 You might also like to consider prickly plants such as blackberry, blackthorn or holly.
 Prickly for humans and even more of a deterrent for felines.
 Cactus has also been suggested by a reader; and you don’t get much more prickly than a cactus!

 Using chicken wire or netting will keep cats off, but it’s not a very nice addition to a flowerbed.

-I had suffered from flaky, scaly skin on my for many years until someone told to try Calendula for dry skin, a natural plant extract.
+I have suffered from flaky, scaly skin (psoriasis) on my face and scalp for many years and recently tried Calendula for dry skin, a natural plant extract.

-The problem started in my late teens and I suffered unto my mid 30’s.
-My skin would become flaky (almost like large flakes of dandruff) and covered my scalp and areas of facial hair.
-At certain times of the year such as during the winter, my skin would become itchy and at times very painful.
-I would end up with red blotches all over my face and if nothing else the issue was embarrassing.
-I felt conscious in front of my wife and meeting new clients at work could be very difficult.
+The problem started in my mid teens and I suffered unto my mid 30’s.
+My skin becomes flaky (almost like large scales of dandruff) and covered my scalp and areas of facial hair.
+At certain times of the year such as during the winter, my skin becomes itchy and at times very painful.
+I get red blotches all over my face and if nothing else the issue was embarrassing.
+I feel conscious in front of my wife and meeting new clients at work can be very difficult.

-Over the years I had tried all sorts of different creams and shampoos from my doctor, almost all of which barely made a difference and which had their own side effects.
+Over the years I have tried all sorts of different creams and shampoos from my doctor, almost all of which barely made a difference and which have their own side effects.
 The Betacap scalp application (betamethasone) prescribed is a steroid cream which thins the skin and some of the creams turned oily and white and made the blotches almost more obvious.

 In 2015, my sister-in-law suggested I tried calendula for dry skin.
 She is very much into organic alternatives and natural remedies and although I was skeptical, I purchased some Calendula bodywash and shampoo.
 This advice would change my psoriasis for the better.